gomson/vicsydev/consing_forth.md

 ```

 ### del
 One thing Python got right was providing an extendable protocol for deletion.
-Separating concerns into pieces of generic functionality like that is what enables exponential power gains.
+Separating concerns into independent pieces of generic functionality enables exponential power gains.
 Lifoo provides a ```del``` word that works like ```set``` but deletes places instead.

 ```
 Lifoo> (1 2 3) 1 nth del